Skip to main content

 Multi-Entity Context for Output Attributes

-A Combiner output assignment expression runs in a multi-entity context — several input entities are in scope at once.
-Bare attribute references like weight are ambiguous (which input’s weight?), so they must be wrapped in aggregation functions:
+A Combiner output attribute assignment runs in multi-entity context — several input entities are in scope at once.
+Bare attribute references like weight are ambiguous (which input’s?), so they must be wrapped in aggregation functions:

 # Output attribute: total_weight — sum of input weights